stanford-cs348k/camera_asst/README.md

 White in the weight images represent a high value, and black represents a low value.
 As you can see, the weights in the dark image select the well-exposed sky in the background while the bright image selects the brightened taxis in the foreground.

-This algorithm makes the image look much brigher in the dark regions without blowing out the already bright regions.
+This algorithm makes the image look much brighter in the dark regions without blowing out the already bright regions.
 But what about the noise? let's zoom back into that dark region we were looking at before:
 ![Tone Mapped Zoom](http://cs348k.stanford.edu/fall18content/asst/taxi_exposure_fusion_zoom_figure.png?
 "Exposure Fusion Zoom")

 Notice that while this algorithm produces a result where there is detail in all regions, by boosting the dark regions (which are already prone to sensor noise), we have accentuated noise artifacts.
 Fortunately, burst mode alignment from the HDR+ paper solves this problem and is the next sub-part of this assignment.